afragen/plugin-dependencies-tab/README.md

 ## Descripton

-1. Parses the `Required Plugins` header that defines plugin dependencies using a comma separated list of wp.org slugs.
+1. Parses the **Required Plugins** header that defines plugin dependencies using a comma separated list of wp.org slugs.
-2. Adds a new view/tab to plugins install page ( Plugins > Add New ) titled 'Dependencies' that contains plugin cards for all plugin dependencies.
+2. Adds a new view/tab to plugins install page ( **Plugins > Add New** ) titled **Dependencies** that contains plugin cards for all plugin dependencies.
 This view also lists which plugins require which plugin dependencies.
 3. In the plugins page a dependent plugin is unable to be deleted or deactivated.
 A label designating a 'Required Plugin' is inserted as is data noting which plugins require the dependency.
+4. Displays an admin notice with link to **Plugins > Add New > Dependencies** if not all plugin dependencies have been installed.

 ## Need to add to core